camunda/camunda-docs/docs/apis-tools/go-client/job-worker.md

 If streaming is enabled (via `StreamEnabled`), it will also open a long-living stream over which jobs will be pushed without having to be polled.
 In such cases, a worker will only buffer up to `MaxJobsActive` jobs at the same time.
 You can then estimate its memory usage as `MaxJobsActive` times the max message size (worst case memory used by buffered, unhandled jobs) plus `Concurrency` times the max message size (worst case memory used by jobs currently being handled).

+You can control how many jobs are worked on in parallel via the `Concurrency` parameter.
+This will set how many Go routines will be spawned by the worker, which dequeues an activated job from the worker queue and calls the `Handler` function with it.

 ## Example usage

 ```go